 Aston Martin DB11

 Undeniably the star of Geneva.
 The new Bugatti is an absolute monster.
-So, the figures: $2.7 million, 1,500hp, 8.0 liters and 261mph.
+So, the figures: £1.9million, 1,479bhp, 8.0 litres and 261mph.
 Bugatti call it the “world’s most powerful, fastest, most luxurious and most exclusive production super sports car,” and rightly so.
 Only 500 will be built, of which almost 200 are already allocated to serious buyers.
 Get in quick if you want a slice of modern automotive history.

 The new McLaren Sports Series has been a great success story already with the media praising the engaging handling characteristics of the 570S.
 To broaden the cars appeal McLaren launched the 570GT in Geneva, by redesigning the rear of the car they have been able to offer a side opening hatch with generous luggage space.
-The car also features dialed back suspension and a quieter exhaust with a higher level of interior.
-A new luggage cover over the mid-mounted engine gives the 570GT a total of 370-litres of luggage space, perfect for that chateau run to the South of France for vital wine supplies (while you have the opportunity)!
+The car also features dialled back suspension and a quieter exhaust with a higher level of interior.
+The 570GT has a total of 370-litres of luggage space, perfect for that chateau run to the South of France for vital wine supplies (while you have the opportunity)!